Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 Light Dependent Resistor (LDR)

-LDR is manufactured by depositing a thin film of cadmium sulphide or cadmium selenide on a ceramic substrate.
-The leads of tin or indium are soldered to the ends of the deposited layer.
 The thin layer is formed in a zig-zag fashion to increase the length and hence the resistance value.
-The window is fixed on the layer to allow light to fall on a thin layer of cadmium sulphide.
+The window is fixed on the layer to allow light to fall on a thin layer of cadmium sulfide.

 Resistance Colour Coding: